jon94/datadog-examples/Agent Installation/Kubernetes/operator/README.md

 - This assumes you already have a working kubernetes cluster
+- Using an unscoped App Key in Datadog

 # Create Datadog Operator
 This will only install the Datadog Operator Component.
 You will still need to create the CRD later.